 Short-term rise in savings

 Whilst in the long-term, savings are an important factor in determining investment.
-In the short-term, a rapid rise in savings can cause a fall in consumer spending which can lead to a recession.
+In the short-term, a rapid rise in savings could cause a fall in consumer spending which can lead to a recession.

 Since consumer spending accounts for 63% of GDP, this rapid increase in savings and a fall in spending was a significant cause of the 2008/09 recession.
 The continued reluctance of consumers to spend is a significant factor in the continued economic stagnation.